slyval/guidelines/Guidelines/REST API Guidelines.md

  3. 503 - Service Unavailable - this should be used to indicate that the server could not process the requested action at the time of request.
 This could be provided as a response when server's capacity to handle additional request is not available
  4. 504 - Gateway Timeout - this can be used to indicate that a timeout occured when communicating to an upstream service

+The above status codes are mainly meant to provide guidelines when impementing the server side.
+It should be noted that other status codes may be raised by the hosting syts